- Hydronephrosis Center

 - When should I seek medical care for hydronephrosis?

 - Hydronephrosis describes swelling of the kidney resulting from the inability of urine to drain from the kidney into the bladder.

 - Hydroureter describes swelling of the ureter, the tube that connects the kidney to the bladder.

 - The obstruction may occur at any level in the urinary collecting system from the kidney to the ureter to the bladder to the urethra.

-- Depending on the level of the cause, hydronephrosis may be unilateral involving one kidney or bilateral involving both.
+- Depending on the location and cause of the obstruction, hydronephrosis may be unilateral involving one kidney or bilateral involving both.

 - The increased pressure caused by hydronephrosis potentially can compromise kidney function if it is not relieved in a reasonable period of time.

 - Symptoms of hydronephrosis depend upon whether the swelling occurs acutely or progresses more gradually.
 If it is an acute obstruction, symptoms may include writhing pain, nausea, and vomiting.